open-contracting-archive/kingfisher-vagrant/docs/index.rst

 OCDS Kingfisher is a suite of tools for downloading, storing and analysing data from publishers of the Open Contracting Data Standard.

-Open Contracting Partnership maintain a hosted instance of the Kingfisher pipeline for internal use, and all the software is available for download under an open-source license.

 Overview
 ========

 Kingfisher comprises three tools, which integrate to form an OCDS data pipeline:
-- kingfisher-scrape, for downloading data from public sources of OCDS data
+- `kingfisher-scrape <https://github.com/open-contracting/kingfisher-scrape>`_ , for downloading data from public sources of OCDS data
-- kingfisher-process, for storing OCDS data, and performing operations on it, including transformation and validation.
+- `kingfisher-process https://github.com/open-contracting/kingfisher-process>`_, for storing OCDS data, and performing operations on it, including transformation and validation.
 - A suite of queries that can be used to meaningfully interpret OCDS data sets

 Hosted Kingfisher
 =================

 Kingfisher has been developed primarily for internal use by Open Contracting Partnership, and OCP maintains a hosted instance.
-If you work or OCP or are part of the OCDS Team, see the Standard Development Handbook for details of the server, and how to access it.
+If you work or OCP or are part of the OCDS Team, see the Hosted Kingfisher hosted_kingfisher_  for details of the server, and how to access it.

 Typical Uses of Kingfisher in the OCDS Helpdesk
 ===============================================